iliana-marquez/working-hours-analyser/README.md

       events = self.fetch_filtered_events(start_date, end_date)
       ````
 - **Vacation Events Spanning Outside the Date Range**
-   - **Issue** Vacation events were counted in full if one event passed over the range of a given period of time, the days outside thr range would be counted as well
+   - **Issue**: Vacation events spanning beyond the given time range were counted in full, including days outside the specified period.
    - **Fix**: Clip the start and date of the given period to the user-specified date range to count only the days within this range.
       ```
       clipped_start = max(date_start, start_date)